learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is class expression in es6 class?
+## Q 13.4.
+What is class expression in es6 class?

 A class expression is another way to define a class.
 Class expressions can be named or unnamed.
 The name given to a named class expression is local to the class\'s body.
 However, it can be accessed via the name property.